Christmas Cookie Frosting

 - Food coloring, if desired

-- Begin adding powdered sugar 1 cup at a time.
+- ADD powdered sugar 1 cup at a time.

-- When the mixture starts to become dry start adding cream a little bit at a time alternating with the powdered sugar.
+- ADD cream 2-3 Tablespoons at a time, alternating with the powdered sugar.

-- Beat until creamy.
-Use more or less cream to reach desired consistency.
+- MIX until creamy.
+Use more or less cream (or whole milk) to reach desired consistency.
 (I like for it to be smooth enough to pipe through a piping bag, but still a bit more firm than typical store-bought frosting.)